The component structure of dense random subgraphs of the hypercube: The numbers of small components

 Thus, if $i \ne j$ then

-For a given graph $G_i$ of size $t_1$, the number of vertices $v$ in $Q^d$ adjacent to vertices in $G_i$ is at most $t_1 d$, and by Lemma~\ref{lem.fewtrees} each of these vertices $v$ could be in at most $(ed)^{t_2-1}$ possible components of size $t_2$.
-In the sums below, $t_1$ and $t_2$ run over the possible sizes of the graphs $G_k$.
-From the definition~(\ref{eqn.deltaplus}), and using~(\ref{eqn.pmax2}), we have
+For each integer $k$ let $h(k)$ be the number of graphs $H_i$ in the list with $v(H_i)=k$.
+Observe that for each set $W$ of $k$ vertices of $Q^d$, there are at most $h(k)$ graphs $G_j$ with vertex set $W$, and there are no such graphs $G_j$ if the induced subgraph $Q^d[W]$ of $Q^d$ on $W$ is not connected.
+For a given graph $G_i$ of size $t_1$, the number of vertices $v$ in $Q^d$ adjacent to vertices in $G_i$ is at most $t_1 d$.
+By Lemma~\ref{lem.fewtrees} each vertex $v$ is in at most $(ed)^{t_2-1}$ sets $W$ of $t_2$ vertices such that the induced subgraph $Q^d[W]$ is connected.
+But each such vertex set $W$ is the vertex set of at most $h(t_2)$ graphs $G_j$.
+Thus each vertex $v$ could be in at most $(ed)^{t_2-1} h(t_2)$ graphs $G_j$ of size $t_2$.
+In the sums below, $t_1$ and $t_2$ run over the possible sizes of the graphs $G_i$ and $G_j$.
+From the definition~(\ref{eqn.deltaplus}), and using~(\ref{eqn.pmax2}) and the last observation, we have

 that is

 Now consider $\Delta^-$.
 By~(\ref{eqn.pmax})

 and, as for $\Delta^+$ except without the factor $q^{-t_1t_2}$ (also including pairs $i,j$ with $V(G_i) \cap V(G_j) \neq \emptyset$), we have